abelardojarab/gputeachingkit-labs/README.md

 You must use an [NVIDIA CUDA-enabled GPU](https://developer.nvidia.com/cuda-gpus) to use the compiled binaries. **Don't have access to GPUs?
 Learn how to run these labs for free on GPUs in the cloud using the [NVIDIA-Docker instructions](#markdown-header-using-docker).**

-The labs in the teaching kit require a CUDA supported operating system, C compiler, and the CUDA 8 Toolkit.
+The labs in the Teaching Kit require a CUDA supported operating system, C compiler, and the CUDA 8 Toolkit.
 The CUDA 8 Toolkit can be downloaded from the [CUDA Download](https://developer.nvidia.com/cuda-downloads) page.
 Instructions on how to install the CUDA Toolkit are available in the